-Unfortunately for business owners, employee theft is most common.
+Unfortunately, for business owners, employee theft is most common.
 There are many opportunities for a server or bartender to steal from the company.
-These include skimming the register, voiding or shorting receipts and then pocketing the difference, comping friends, over-pouring drinks, and many other types of ticket manipulations.
+Specifically, these include skimming the register, voiding or shorting receipts and then pocketing the difference, comping friends, over-pouring drinks, and many other types of ticket manipulations.

 The high rate of credit card use in daily transactions means that thieves could gain access to customers’ private information.
-Theft of credentials results in considerable damage to the reputation of your business.
+Furthermore, theft of credentials results in considerable damage to the reputation of your business.

-An act of violence can be a physical altercation between patrons, or employees.
-Restaurants serving alcohol or open late are often at risk of threats for violence.
+An act of violence can be a physical altercation between patrons or employees.
+Also,restaurants serving alcohol or open late are often at risk of threats for violence.